 How to make Gluten Free Kecap Manis (Dark/Thick Soy Sauce)

-- In a small sauce pan, add in the gluten free light soy sauce.
+- In a small pot, add in the gluten free light soy sauce.

 - Add in the blackstrap molasses or dark brown sugar and bring the mixture to a boil.
-Then add in the corn (maize) starch mixture.
+Then add in the potato starch mixture.
 Stir the mixture occasionally to mix well.

 - Turn the heat to low and let the mixture simmer for 5 minutes or until you achieve a syrupy consistency.
 The sauce will thicken further as it cools down.